JustinHu1988/My-notes/ArchLinux.md

 - `$PS1` : defines your shell prompt
 - `$MAIL` : the location of your mailbox

-…….???
+???

 ## Environment variables

-A subset of your local variables are referred to as **environment variables**.
+An environment variable is a named object that contains data used by one or more applications.

+- In simple terms, it is a variable with a name and a value.
+- The value of an environmental variable can for example be:
+  - the location of all executable files in the file system,
+  - the default editor that should be used,
+  - the system locale settings.
-- Environment variables provide a simple way to share configuration settings between multiple applications and processes in Linux.
+- environment variables provide a simple way to share configuration settings between multiple applications and processes in Linux.

-​
+#### Utilities

-To list the current environmental variables with values: **`env`** or **`printenv`** .
+The [coreutils](https://www.archlinux.org/packages/?name=coreutils) package contains the programs **`printenv`** and **`env`**.
+To list the current environmental variables with values.

 - Note: some environment variables are *user-specific*.
 Check by comparing the outputs of `printenv` as an unprivileged user and as root.